partial-arts/play-homogen-sub/README.md

-# play-homogen-sub
+# Instructions for viewing the content conveniently
-Playing with substitutions used in solving homogeneous differential equations (like a blog post haha)
+# 1. Click on the files to view the photos

-# Click on the file names to view photos
+# 2. To the far right of the "MB", click "..." and then press "Download" to view the photo on a separate webpage